WOC nursing education programs (WOCNEP) accredited by the WOCN Society.

-(If link does not redirect to the Cleveland Clinic website, please copy and past the above URL into your internet browser.)
+(If link does not redirect to the Cleveland Clinic website, please copy and paste the above URL into your internet browser.)

 Sharpen Your Skills Workshop Series, 2014 course information located on website.

 The Cleveland Clinic is a Magnet Hospital and was recognized among the top hospitals in the nation, and ranked #2 for Digestive Disease by US News and World Report.
 Our WOC Nursing Hall of Fame was established in 2013; visit out website to submit a nomination.

 PROGRAM DESCRIPTION: The R.B.
 Turnbull, Jr., MD WOC established in 1961, and offers candidates full scope online and on-site courses.

 Online Education Option: Offered three times per year, online course work is accomplished within the learning management system, and includes active learning methods through the following courses: Concepts in WOC Nursing, Acute and Chronic Wounds, Fecal & Urinary Diversions, and Urinary & Fecal Incontinence.
 Each of the courses are four weeks in length and include asynchronous discussion threads, self directed learning modules, individual & group projects, and a comprehensive final exam.
 Once the didactic courses are completed, each learner will participate in a clinical experience with an approved preceptor.
 Approved preceptors will receive our own "Preceptor's Manual" to guide the clinical experience.

 The Emory Clinic, Room AT732